DebajyotiTalukder2001/DebajyotiTalukder2001/README.md

 ## Hi there 👋 I'm Debajyoti Talukder

-Upcoming Systems Engineer (TCS Digital) at Tata Consultancy Services (TCS) | Bachelor of Technology (Computer Science and Engineering) | Full-Stack Developer
+Bachelor of Technology (Computer Science and Engineering) | Full-Stack Developer

 <h2>💫 About Me: </h2>